RylanSchaeffer/rylanschaeffer.github.io/content/learning/differential_equations.md

 ### Particular (Inhomogeneous) Solution via Integrating Factors

 In the inhomogeneous case $$l(y) = h(x)$$, the above approach will no longer work because the right-hand side is no longer zero.
-One way, and the way we'll use now, is to find the solution $$y(x)$$ by using a function $$f(x)$$ called an _integrating factor_.
+One way that we'll use now is to find the solution $$y(x)$$ by using a function $$f(x)$$ called an _integrating factor_.
 To see where the idea arises, divide both sides by $$a(x)$$.